Your privacy is important to us.

 Why we collect personal data about you:

-Having collected personal data on our candidates and clients we use this information in several ways to carry out our business functions and fulfil our obligations.
+Having collected personal data on our candidates and clients we use this information in several ways to carry out our business functions and fulfill our obligations.
 Please see a list below of the many ways we use your personal data:

 - We connect the right candidates with the right jobs.
 Therefore, we may use your personal data to determine if you are suitable for a position